ralsina/hace/README.md

 Hacé makes things like make, but not the same.

+## ⚠️⚠️WARNING⚠️⚠️

+This tool is **very** alpha.
+It's not even a 0.1.0 yet.
+It's not meant for serious usage anywhere under any circumstances.
+It's not even used to build itself yet, it uses a Makefile.

+On the other hand, what's there seems to be pretty solid, so give it a spin if you want and let me know how it looks to you.😄

 ## Installation

 If you have `crystal` and `shards` installed, you can do: